jasonmelgoza/NCAA-Bracket/README.markdown

 Just add the code below in your teams specified slot:
     <span class="seed"><!-- Add Seed # --></span> <!-- School Name --> <em class="score"><!-- Total Score --></em>

 Add the `<strike>` tag for losers & `<strong>` tag for winners.
 Examples are provided.
-2010 tournament names will be added when they are release.
+2012 tournament names will be added when they are released.
 Cheers!